ethanokamura/perfectline/src/content/dsa/heaps.md

 1. Make sure there is a value to extract
 2. Assign a variable to hold the value of the highest priority element (in our case the root of the tree).
 3. Move the current highest priority element to the end of the list.
-4. Make the list shrink in order to remove the element.
+4. Make the list shrink to remove the element.
 5. Heapify once again to partially order the heap!
 ```cpp
 int extract_min() {